Showing posts with label Lifestyle. Show all posts

 Transfiguration in the Eyes of A Child

-The child grows fast from birth to a toddler.
-From the time they opened their eyes until they started walking alone.
-A physical transformation that makes us delighted.
+The child grows fast from birth to toddler, from the time they open their eyes until they start walking alone.
+This physical transformation delights us.
 A child was born and is yet to live a great life.

-On New year's day 2020, when he was 1 year and 1 month old, we saw his curiosity to explore his environment.
-Although he couldn't speak and express his emotion of joyfulness, it can be seen in his smiles and actions.
+On New Year's Day 2020, when he was one year and one month old, we saw his curiosity to explore his environment.
+Although he couldn't speak or express his joyfulness, it could be seen in his smiles and actions.

-This 2nd Sunday of Lent talks about the transfiguration of Jesus at Mount Tabor, which was witnessed by his chosen Disciples.
-Jesus transformed into a bright human being just before the eyes of the Disciples.
+This second Sunday of Lent discusses Jesus's transfiguration at Mount Tabor, which was witnessed by his chosen Disciples.
+Jesus transformed into a bright human being just before the disciples' eyes.

-Here on Earth, our God may show up in many ways through experiences of lavish living and even suffering.
+Here on Earth, our God may manifest in many ways through lavish living and even suffering.
 However, we may become blind in our faith and not see the bright side of life.

 Our Quest for Personal Transfiguration begins as we emulate the innocence of a little child, giving us a radiant glow as we live life with happiness, joy, and peace.